Palapye: Geography

 Palapye is situated nearly 70 km north of the Tropic of Capricorn, by the Lotsane River, towards the central-eastern edge of Botswana.

 Climate

 Summer months are from mid-September to mid-April.
 Summers are very hot in Palapye, with daytime temperatures reaching up to 40 °C. Thunderstorms are plentiful in the summer.
-Rainfall levels reach usually a minimum of 300mm annually.
+Rainfall levels reach usually a minimum of 300 mm annually.
 Winters in Palapye are mild and dry.